alilichan/durian/README.md

 py main.py
 ```

 The backend will start at `http://localhost:8000`.

-To verify it's running, open `http://localhost:8000` in your browser — you should see:
+To verify, open that URL in your browser — you should see:

 ```json
 {"status": "Durian AI backend is running 🍈"}
 ```